Catching refusals — guard rails for autonomous agents

 Bash is good enough.
 I considered moving to a workflow orchestrator (Temporal, Airflow, dagster, even prefect).
 The argument against was simple: 250 lines of Bash are 250 lines I have completely in my head and can change in 30 seconds.
 The guard rails above are all written within five minutes of seeing a failure mode once in a run.
 With a framework that would be a PR.

 The full runner is 249 lines, of which ~80 are the three guard rails described here.
-If I publish the source, it'll appear here.
+The audits themselves have since moved to Claude Code — the guard-rail ideas (sentinel, blocked bucket, limit retry) survived the move; only the spawn-log grepping became obsolete.